-Since we’ve learned more about coronavirus, we’re working differently so we can welcome new Residents, provide safe visits for loved ones and protect those who already live with us.
+During the coronavirus pandemic, we’re working differently so we can welcome new Residents, provide safe visits for loved ones and protect those who already live and work with us.

 Our robust admissions policy forms our ‘caring through coronavirus care planning approach’ which is designed to offer the safest and kindest possible way to start to live life in a care home, during these challenging times.